topikachu/ev3dev/Using-Sensors.md

 NOTE: This documentation applies to code that has not been released.

+##Known issues

+- Input port 1 is disabled.
+You will see this error in ```dmesg```:

+    ```
+    ev3-input-port: probe of in1 failed with error -22
+    ```

+- UART sensors sometimes reset especially during high cpu usage and even more especially if it is on port 3 or 4.
+You will see an error like this in ```dmesg``` when this happens:

+    ```
+    tty ttySU1: Reconnected due to: No data since last keep-alive.
+    ```

 ## Overview

 One of the goals of ev3dev is to support as many sensors as possible.
 If you have a sensor that does not work, let us know about it.

-When dealing with sensors in ev3dev, it is useful to know how it communicates with the EV3.
-This determines what you need to do to read data from your sensor.
+When dealing with sensors in ev3dev, it is useful to know how it communicates with the EV3 brick.
+This influences what you need to do to read data from your sensor.

 ### Analog Sensors

 These are the simplest type of sensor.
-The measured value is converted to a voltage that is read by the EV3.
+The measured value is converted to a voltage (0-5VDC) that is read by the EV3.
 There are actually two types of analog sensors.
 We call the first **Analog/EV3**.
 These are sensors that were designed specifically for the EV3 and will not work on the NXT.
 They contain an ID resistor so that the EV3 can tell different types of sensors apart.
 The second type is **Analog/NXT**.
 These sensors are designed for the NXT, but also work on the EV3.
-The EV3 cannot differentiate between these sensors though, so you have to tell it which one your have or just use a generic interface.
+The EV3 cannot differentiate between most of these sensors though, so you have to tell it which one your have or just use a generic interface.

 RCX sensors also fall into this category, but do not work with the EV3 - at least not with the converter cable described in the NXT Hardware Developers kit.
 This is due to a difference in the input port pins between the EV3 and the NXT.
 If someone wants to research the [LEGO 8528](http://shop.lego.com/en-US/Converter-Cables-for-LEGO-MINDSTORMS-NXT-8528/?domainredir=www.shop.lego.com) cable or design a new converter cable, we could probably make them work.

 ### I2C Sensors

-I2C sensors are sensors that communicate with the intelligent brick via the [I2C communication protocol](https://en.wikipedia.org/wiki/I2c).
+I2C sensors are sensors that communicate with the intelligent brick via the [I2C protocol](https://en.wikipedia.org/wiki/I2c).
 In the NXT documentation, they are referred to a "digital" sensors.

 These sensors can be sorted into two categories as well: those that were designed using LEGO's guidelines and those that use an off the shelf I2C chip. ev3dev supports both kind of sensors, but only the first type is auto-detected.
 We will refer to the former as **I2C/M** (for Mindstorms) and the latter as **I2C/S** (for Standard).